 Toshiba America Foundation provides grants to educators to support tech-enhanced STEM learning for students.
 The grant can be used to purchase supplies and materials.

-Grant applications for grades K - 5 are due October 1st.
+Grant applications for grades K - 5 have rolling deadlines.

 DiscoverE Collaboration Grants Overview

 DiscoverE Collaboration Grants provide funding to support programs that engage youth in the engineering community with hands-on learning.
 Five $1,000 grants are available.
 Accepting rolling applications.